 At the time of joining the platform, you wouldn’t be charged any fees.
 You may be charged a fee depending on the offering.
 Please read the offering related documents to understand what you may be charged.

-If you’ve been classified as a Retail Customer, you will be able to cancel an investment up to 5 working days after the offering has closed.
+If you’ve been classified as a Retail Customer, you will be able to cancel an investment up to 5 working days from the date of the commitment.
 You may withdraw your investment without any penalty and without giving a reason.
 However, you will be required to bear any transaction related and/or currency exchange charges in such cases.
 Non-retail customers cannot cancel a commitment once made on the platform, so please do invest wisely!

 For all the rights that you would receive once you invest in an offering, please read the offering-related documents carefully.
 The platform permits issuers to issue either ordinary shares or preferred shares.